mother working and children studying at home in kitchen. Father on phone in the background

 • Consolidating debts can stop collection actions if you use the new loan to pay off past-due accounts.

-That said, no solution is perfect for everyone, and debt consolidation does have potential drawbacks.
+That said, no solution is perfect for everyone.

 • Bad credit loans carry higher interest rates.
 If you don’t qualify for a lower interest rate, you might not save money.